dmrokan/gsl4godot_gsl/doc/integration.rst

    This function allocates a workspace for computing integrals with interpolating quadratures using :data:`n` quadrature nodes.
 The parameters :data:`a`, :data:`b`, :data:`alpha`, and :data:`beta` specify the integration interval and/or weighting function for the various quadrature types.
+See the :ref:`table <tab_fixed-quadratures>` above for constraints on these parameters.
 The size of the workspace is :math:`O(4n)`.

    .. type:: gsl_integration_fixed_type